turkishfilms/SaTaRe/README.md

 ## Description

-This prject is a fun horse racing game.
+This project is a fun horse racing game.
 You are able to name your horse, train it, and then race it against your friends.

 ## Table of Contents